Our choice of the best tablets with a stylus this year.

 Traditionally, users view styluses as a non-essential accessory for their tablets rather than a must-have tool.
 While such an opinion is true for most tablet owners, there’s also a large market segment that wants an extra-smooth stylus, which can be used daily.

-Regardless of whether a tablet is built for Android, iOS or Windows, you can find a large range of drawing applications that make a stylus an incredible tool for creating drawings and illustrations with ease and precision.
+Regardless of whether you use the best Android tablet, or a device running iOS or Windows, you can find a large range of drawing applications that make a stylus an incredible tool for creating drawings and illustrations with ease and precision.

 You can later upload your work to a cloud storage or share it on your favorite social media sites.